 2. Fully online, year-round courses aim to make your education achievable sooner

 We know our students often have a lot on their plates with family obligations and complicated work schedules that can make earning a degree feel daunting.
 While it’ll still take effort and dedication, the online courses in our HROL programs can help make it all manageable.
 You’ll spend less time worrying about getting to and from campus and more time focusing from the comfort of your home on what matters more—your education.

 With eight start dates per year and year-round scheduling, you also won’t have to worry about losing the positive momentum you’ve gained in pursuit of a degree.
 That means you’ll have the ability to earn a degree faster than you might expect.
 The Human Resources and Organizational Leadership Associate’s degree program can be completed in as few as 18 months.1 Once completed, you can seamlessly transition into the Bachelor’s degree program and have that completed in as few as another 18 months.1

 3. Rasmussen University has been educating business students for more than a century

 Sure, we’ve adapted our quality programs to be delivered in an online format to meet the needs of the modern student.
 But don’t let that make you lose sight of the fact that we’ve been educating business students for 120+ years.

 Our story started in 1900, when Walter Rasmussen first founded the Rasmussen Practical School of Business in Stillwater, Minnesota.
 Clearly a lot has changed since then, but Rasmussen University has remained dedicated to providing quality education to students.

-But don’t just take our word for it—Rasmussen University is accredited by the Higher Learning Commission, a regional accreditation agency recognized by the U.S. Department of Education.
+But don’t just take our word for it—Rasmussen University is accredited by the Higher Learning Commission, an institutional accreditation agency recognized by the U.S. Department of Education.
 That means Rasmussen University has met certain standards of educational quality and is being continually reviewed to uphold those standards.